 Because lemongrass is so firm and fibrous, it helps to process the slices a little further.
-Place the lemongrass in a food processor (or chopper) and process well on "high", OR pound for a minute or two with a pestle & mortar.
+Place the lemongrass in a food processor (or chopper) and process well on "high."
+Or, pound it for a minute or two with a pestle and mortar.

 Refined Lemongrass Ready to Be Used

-Your lemongrass should now appear finer - almost like yellow-green flakes.
-It is now ready to use in recipes such as curries or soups (note that the lemongrass still needs to cook or be boiled for at least 5 minutes before it is soft enough to be edible).
+Your lemongrass should now appear finer—almost like yellow-green flakes.
+It is now ready to use in recipes such as curries or soups.
+Note that the lemongrass still needs to cook or be boiled for at least five minutes before it is soft enough to be edible.

 Use the lemongrass immediately, or store lemongrass by freezing it in a sealed container in your freezer.Continue to 9 of 10 below.